issp-center-dev/DCore/doc/tutorial/cthyb/cthyb.rst

    \frac{a_3}{\omega^3} + \cdots

 We will show the procedure to apply this technique.
-The original input file (without tail-fit) is as follwos (dmft.ini):
+The original input file (without tail-fit) is as follows (dmft.ini):

 .. code-block:: ini